cyrilis/epub-gen/README.md

 ## Usage

-First, make sure you have `zip` installed. then cd to your project dir, run:
+cd to your project dir, run:

 	npm install epub-gen